mark-watson/haskell_book/manuscript/preface.md

 The second section contains the following recipes implemented as complete programs:

+- Using the OpenAI LLM APIs
+- Using the Brave search APIs
 - Textprocessing CSV Files
 - Textprocessing JSON Files
 - Natural Language Processing (NLP) interface to relational databases, including annotating English text with Wikipedia/DBPedia URIs for entities in the original text.
 Entities can be people, places, organizations, etc.